-The brain is disrupted from its normal function; mental abilities become impaired, and the patient's memory, ability to think clearly and at times even language is impaired.
-The disease produces physical change in the brain.
-There is shrinking in some areas and widening in the others.
-When the brain shrinks or widens, connections inside the brain are broken, causing disruption of the electrical signals in the brain.
+During Alzheimer's, the brain is disrupted from its normal function, causing dementia.
+A patient's memory, mental clarity, and at times even language capabilities become increasingly impaired over time.
+The disease produces physical changes in the brain, with some areas shrinking and others widening.
+When parts of the brain shrink or widen, the normal connections inside are broken, disrupting electrical signals in the brain.

 edit What is Dementia?

-A smaller camp in Alzheimer's research focuses on tau, the protein that forms tangles in the brain.
-Tangles are formed in all brains as they age, not just patients who get Alzheimer's.
+A smaller camp in Alzheimer's research focuses on tau, the specific protein that forms tangles in the brain, as a cause for Alzheimer's.
+Tangles are formed in all brains as they age, not just the brains of patients who get Alzheimer's.
 From The Alzheimer's Enigma, a recently published article in Mosaic:

 The spread of tangles [the protein tau] in the brain is much more closely related than plaques [the protein amyloid beta] to the progress of dementia in Alzheimer’s disease.
 When it was discovered that tau could cause damage, the amyloid hypothesis was updated to accommodate the idea that it might be tau, not amyloid beta, that actually kills nerve cells and causes dementia.
 “You could call the APP [amyloid] dysfunction the initiator of the whole thing but the tau dysfunction is the executioner,” says Goedert.
 There are some who go further, however, saying that tau is the real driving force behind Alzheimer’s disease.
 According to them, the reason the tau gene has not been linked to the disease is that tangles are a natural phenomenon of ageing in the brain.
 For most of us, this only becomes a problem in old age when the tangles have blocked lots of pathways, similar to the way our muscles become weak in old age.
 In Alzheimer’s disease, some other factor – maybe faulty or excessive amyloid beta – causes problems to occur earlier and progress faster.